mihailthebuilder/personal-site/README.md

       });
       clearTimeout(delay);

-      //pause for 70ms after adding one character to achieve the typewriter effect }, 70);
+      //pause for 70ms after adding each character to achieve the typewriter effect }, 70);
   }
 }, [content, carriage, typewriterText, animationStep]);